Kitware/pyLiDAR-SLAM/README.md

 ## News

-> **[08/10/2021]:** We also introduce support for individual rosbags (Introducing naturally an overhead compared to using ROS directrly, but provides the flexibility of pyLiDAR-SLAM)
+> **[08/10/2021]:** We also introduce support for individual rosbags (Introducing naturally an overhead compared to using ROS directly, but provides the flexibility of pyLiDAR-SLAM)
 >
 > **[08/10/2021]:** We release code for Loop Closure with **pyLiDAR-SLAM** accompanied with a simple **PoseGraph** Optimization.
 >